wmayner/pyphi/docs/examples/basic.rst

 Let's make a simple 3-node network and compute its |big_phi|.

 To make a network, we need a TPM and (optionally) a connectivity matrix.
-The TPM can be in more than one form; see the documentation for :class:`pyphi.network`.
+The TPM can be in more than one form; see the documentation for |Network|.
 Here we'll use the 2-dimensional state-by-node form.

     >>> import pyphi
     >>> import numpy as np